These are the winners of this year's James Beard Awards, the biggest night in food

 Outstanding Restaurateur

-Ellen Yin, High Street Hospitality Group (Fork, a.kitchen + bar, High Street, and others) - Philadelphia, PA
+Ellen Yin, High Street Hospitality Group (Fork, a.kitchen + bar, High Street, and others) - Philadelphia

 Emerging Chef